-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS MAY 15, 2017
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS MAY 20, 2019

-The Annual Meeting of Stockholders of Chemed Corporation will be held at The Queen City Club, 331 East Fourth Street, Cincinnati, Ohio, on May 15, 2017, at 11:00 a.m.
+The Annual Meeting of Stockholders of Chemed Corporation will be held at The Queen City Club, 331 East Fourth Street, Cincinnati, Ohio, on May 20, 2019, at 11:00 a.m.
 Eastern Time for the following purposes:

-- (1) To elect directors; - (2) To ratify the selection of independent accountants by the Audit Committee of the Board of Directors; - (3) To hold an advisory vote to approve executive compensation; - (4) To hold an advisory vote to determine the frequency of future advisory votes on executive compensation; - (5) To consider a stockholder proposal to amend our bylaws to allow holders of 10% of capital stock to call a special meeting of stockholders; and - (6) To transact any other business properly brought before the meeting.
+ı (1) ) To elect directors;

+- (2) To ratify the selection of independent accountants by the Audit Committee of the Board of Directors; - (3) To hold an advisory vote to approve executive compensation; - (4) To consider a stockholder proposal requesting a semi-annual report on (a) the Company's policies on political spending and (b) political contributions made; and - (5) To transact any other business properly brought before the meeting.